SSaquif/docker-notes/part-2.md

 This are basically the different parts of our app.
 We use the names `frontend, backend and db`.
 But the service names are arbitary.
 Another common convention is call frontend `web` and backend `api`

+Each service should have it's own `dockerfile` unless it's something like a database.
+In which case we usually build using an image from dockerhub

 > `Important`: Each service will have it's own dockerfile.
 Little trickier for services like DB.
 We pull an image for dockerhub for the DB.
 See the relevant Database sections below.

+### ports

+Port mappings for the application

+Is a list since there can be multiple port mappings

+Some ports are fixed, for example mongodb is `27017`, React is `3000`.
+Probably possible change port on container after mapping for all.

+### environment

+Environmental variables for the application.
+They can be a list or key value pair separated by `:` as in the example above

+Sometimes we might want to use variables from a `.env` file instead.
+See [Variable Substitution](https://docs.docker.com/compose/compose-file/compose-file-v3/#variable-substitution)

+The `DB_URL` in this case is the mongodb connection string

 ### volume

+Basically volumes for persisting data.
+Read more about volumes in `part-1.md`.

+For why it's being use here with the database and for a better understanding of usage in general see section [Docker and Local MongoDB](#docker-and-local-mongodb)

 ### Keywords Breakdown Table